hhuDelta/hhudelta.github.io/content/zh/authors/Haiyan Sun/_index.md

   - 研究生
 ---

 I received my B.E. degree in computer science and technology from Shandong Normal University in 2023.
-I am currently working toward M.E. degree as a member of HHU-CV Lab, under the guidence of Professor Yirui Wu.
+I am currently working toward M.E. degree as a member of Delta Lab, under the guidence of Professor Yirui Wu.
 My current research interests include Few shot Learning and Graph Neural Network.
 I think machines can take a lot of clues from 2D images and make inferences based on them, just like Sherlock Holmes.